stianlagstad/chimeraviz/README.md

 ### Fusion transcript plot with protein domain annotations

-(Note that this plot is currently only available in the [devel version](https://bioconductor.org/packages/devel/bioc/html/chimeraviz.html).)

 The fusion transcript plot with protein domain annotations shows a specific fusion transcript along with protein domain annotation data.
 If a bamfile is specified, the fusion transcript will be plotted with coverage information as well.

 ![fusion transcript plot with protein domain annotations](fusion-transcript-plot-with-protein-domain-annotations.png)